UKDynasty/ukdynasty.github.io/bylaws/index.md

 Players can be promoted to the active roster at any time.
 Once a player is on a team's active roster, they cannot be demoted back to the taxi squad, and that taxi squad spot cannot be used for the rest of the season.

-Players can be traded, but must be placed on the active roster of the receiving team.
+Taxi squad players can be traded, but must be placed on the active roster of the receiving team.

 Should an owner include a taxi squad player in their starting lineup illegally, they will forfeit all points scored by that player in that gameweek, and be forced to promote the player from their taxi squad before the start of the next gameweek.